 Bundle.
 In hospitality, for example, there are still many domains available which you can bundle in a package.
 Combine a special package for:

-Brand names and trademarks.
+.
 Approach your customers of which you know they have a registered brand name or trademark.
 Advise them to register at the Trademark Clearinghouse (TMCH) and encourage them to participate in the Sunrise phase.
 For your services you can charge a fee which will amply exceed the margin of the domain name.

 Premium domain names.
 Many registries have premium domain names.
 These are often sought after generic words which are sold at a higher price.
 If you can organize this for your customer then it will create more margin and revenue for you.